-The costs of providing encounter-based services with RVU weights that are billed separately from bed days, such as professional services in a residential setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3, Encounter-based Services with RVU Weights.
+The costs of providing encounter-based services with RVU weights that are billed separately from bed days, such as professional services in a residential setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3, Encounter-based Services known as detox) services that generate encounters without RVU weights and that do not generate encounters.
+This includes 3.2 clinically managed withdrawal management and 3.7 medically monitored withdrawal management.